vaishnavibilla07/time_series_analytics/README.md

 ## 🧠 Key Insights
 - Identified clear **trend** and **seasonality** patterns
-- ARIMA / Prophet models produced stable forecasts
+- ARIMA models produced stable forecasts
 - Forecasting accuracy remained high for short-term predictions
 - Model can be generalized for sales, demand, telecom usage, sensor readings, and more